 Cucumbers: Store outside of the fridge in a cool, dark spot.
 Use as soon as possible.
 Keep separate from bananas, tomatoes, and melons.
 If you like your cucumber chilled, wrap loosely in a plastic bag and put in the fridge an hour before eating.

 Dill: See “Fresh Herbs.”

-Eggplant: Store outside of the fridge in a cool, dark spot.
+Eggplant: If your house is cool, store outside of the fridge in a cool, dark spot.
+You can also store in a plastic bag in the crisper drawer of your fridge.
 Use as soon as possible.
 Keep separate from bananas, tomatoes, and melons.